Sneha2ramesh/SocialMedia/README.md

 *Acknowledgements:*

 1)React Team for creating a powerful library

 2)Icons from FontAwesome

-Dark Mode inspiration from React Dark Mode
+3)Dark Mode inspiration from React Dark Mode